camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 There are various other input options to customize the cluster setup further; see the [module documentation](https://github.com/camunda/camunda-tf-eks-module).

-It is important to define the provider for the remote cluster since otherwise terraform will fallback to the default AWS provider and create everything within the same region.
+It is important to define the provider for the remote cluster since otherwise terraform will fall back to the default AWS provider and create everything within the same region.

 4. Create a file called `variables.tf` within the same folder.
-5. Paste the following content into the newly created `variables.tf` file to define required variables, which are defined on execution
+5. Paste the following content into the created `variables.tf` file to define the required variables.
+You may set a default value for successive runs to not have to always define those variables on execution.
+Additionally, you may remove the `aws_profile` if you provide the AWS access differently.

 ```hcl reference
 https://github.com/camunda/c8-multi-region/blob/main/test/resources/aws/2-region/terraform/variables.tf
 ```

-6. You may set a default value for successive runs to not have to always redefine it.
-Additionally, you may remove the `aws_profile` if you provide AWS access differently.

 ### VPC peering

-For a multi-region setup, you require to have the virtual private cloud (VPC) peered to route traffic between them using private IPv4 addresses and not publicly route the traffic and potentially expose it.
+For a multi-region setup, you need to have the [virtual private cloud (VPC)](https://aws.amazon.com/vpc/) peered to route traffic between them using private IPv4 addresses and not publicly route the traffic and expose it.
 For further information, please conduct the [AWS documentation on VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).

 1. In the folder where your `config.tf` resides, create an additional `vpc-peering.tf` file.
-2. Paste the following content into the newly created `vpc-peering.tf` file to peer your previously created clusters.
+2. Paste the following content into the created `vpc-peering.tf` file to peer your created clusters.

 ```hcl reference
 https://github.com/camunda/c8-multi-region/blob/main/test/resources/aws/2-region/terraform/vpc-peering.tf